ex0rciqsm/ex0rciqsm/README.md

 <h1></h1>
 Hi!
-You can just call me Zanka. ^_^ I'm the Host and will be the person you seen most of the time.
+You can just call me Zanka. ^_^ I'm the Host and will be the person you see most of the time.
 <h2><h2>
   Main Boundaries for both myself and the rest of our system❗❗⬇️
 <h2></h2>